eadf/toxicblend.rs/README.md

 ### operation: Select end vertices

-Selects all vertexes that only connects to one other vertex.
+Selects all vertices that only connects to one other vertex.
 Useful for identifying dangling vertices.

 ### operation: Select collinear edges